As it so happens, there's a secret lake that couldn't be prettier right outside of your favorite hike in Zhangjiajie.

 Whether you are living up north or all the way down south, ILP volunteers will have a hard time deciding what sites to see when you aren’t teaching English, wandering alleyways and discovering another favorite noodle house.
-(Oh, and this free guide gives you more info on what life is like in China in case you are having a hard time picturing yourself living in China…actual China!).

-So even with all these fabulous spots to see, we just wanted to let you know about another hidden gem — the dreamy and mysterious Baofeng Lake.
+Even with all these fabulous spots to see, we just wanted to let you know about another hidden gem — the dreamy and mysterious Baofeng Lake.
 It's seriously beautiful; think emerald green water surrounded by jungley mountains and swirled with mist.
 It's beautiful.

 - Where Is It?